Skip to main content

 Many thanks to the guest speakers including lab alumni Mansi Verma (current PhD student at University of South Carolina), Doris Olekanma (current PhD student at Penn State), Dr. Annie Arguello (Director of Translational Science at Denali Therapeutics), and Dr. Sierra Stringfield (Postdoctoral Fellow at the University of Pittsburgh)!
 Your insights and experiences are inspiring!

-Interested in applying for our graduate program?
+Interested in applying to our graduate program?

 Come to our virtual information session on September 20th at 7PM (ET) to find out more about our area of focus, how to apply, and to meet some of the faculty and students.
 Sessions will be held for each area of interest: